-Today, more women go to universities and occupy management roles in fortune 500 company than ever before.
+Today, more women go to universities and occupy management roles in fortune 500 companies than ever before.

 Although these improvements in the quality and quantity of jobs done by women are impressive, there is a critical area where it is lagging.

-The fastest growing market segment in the past 30 years have been high tech especially software development.
+The fastest-growing market segment in the past 30 years has been high-tech, especially software development.

-But precisely in this area that women have not made progress and in fact are falling behind.
+But precisely in this area, women have not made progress and in fact, are falling behind.